-We offer yoga classes in Jivamukti yoga, a Mysore-style Ashtanga program, Vinyasa, Restorative Flow, and meditation.
+We offer yoga classes in Jivamukti Yoga, a Mysore-style Ashtanga program, Vinyasa, Restorative Yoga, and meditation.

 Jivamukti yoga is a vigorous and creative style of vinyasa yoga.
 The Jivamukti method is a physically and intellectually stimulating practice emphasizing spiritual awareness.
 Each class focuses on a theme, which is supported by asana sequencing, yogic breathing, music, meditation and explorations of yogic philosophy.
 Expect hands-on assists to support your alignment.